Dear banks — why has just 3.5% of R200bn loan scheme been granted?

 Basa says that during declining economic conditions, when credit is in most demand, it is unfortunately tightened.

 Yet small businesses find it harder to borrow on commercial terms, which is why the fund should have been a vital and speedy intervention.
-The idea was that the loan scheme would allow banks to increase their clients’ credit scores, as those banks would take, at most, 6% of any loss on the loans backed by the scheme — underwritten by the taxpayer via the Treasury.
+The idea was that the loan scheme would allow banks to increase their clients’ credit scores, as those banks would take, at most, 6% of any loss on the loans backed by the scheme, which is underwritten by the taxpayer via the Treasury.

 Theobald argues that the six-month interest-free period is too short, especially as other support measures, for example from the Unemployment Insurance Fund, will run out at about the same time.
-“We have to take a realistic view on when business cash flows will have resumed sufficiently to resume servicing debt.”
+“We have to take a realistic view on when business cash flows will have resumed sufficiently to start servicing debt again.”

-Theobald is also critical of the inflexibility of the loans: they are payable over three months to cover overheads, but hairdressers and restaurants, for example, might prefer a one-off payment to refurbish their premises for the new normal.
+Theobald is critical of the inflexibility of the loans too: they are payable over three months to cover overheads, but hairdressers and restaurants, for example, might prefer a one-off payment to refurbish their premises for the new normal.

 Part of the problem, says Sithole, is that the limitations were introduced on the assumption that the fund would be oversubscribed.
 “Prescribing how the funds should be used is a form of overreach, in my view.
 It remains a commercial arrangement which is fully payable, not a grant.”